Chahak081/Solution_Challenge-TEC-Prediction/README.md

 6)RNN Model:
-* A sequential model with a convolutional layer, a max pooling layer, a dropout layer, a flatten layer and a final dense layer is defined
+* A sequential model with a simpleRNN layer.
 * The model is compiled with an Adam optimizer and mean squared error loss
 * The model is trained on the training data and evaluated on both the training and validation sets